Clematis macropetala 'Lagoon'

 Lagoon Clematis flowers

 Height: 8 feet

 Hardiness Zone: 2a

 One of the hardiest of all clematis and a vigorous grower, covered in small, deep violet-blue flowers in late spring and early summer, one of the most durable climbers for the toughest situations; may repeat bloom later in the season

 Lagoon Clematis features delicate nodding violet star-shaped flowers with creamy white centers at the ends of the branches from mid spring to early summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Lagoon Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.